neoforged/.github/primers/1.21.4/index.md

     - `UseDuration` - A threshold based on the remaining time left in the stack being used.
 - `net.minecraft.client.renderer.item.properties.select`
     - `Charge` - A case based on the charge type of a crowssbow.
+    - `ContextDimension` - A case based on the dimension the item is currently within.
+    - `ContextEntityType` - A case based on the holding entity's type.
     - `CustomModelDataProperty` - If the current index is set to the string within `DataComponents#CUSTOM_MODEL_DATA`.
     - `DisplayContext` - A case based on the display context.
-    - `HolderType` - A case based on the holding entity's type.
     - `ItemBlockState` - A case based on getting a property value from an item holding the block state properties.
     - `LocalTime` - A case based on a simple date format pattern.
     - `MainHand` - A case based on the arm holding the item.